 In this analogy matrix is the Abrahamic religions.
 These are the three major organized religions of Christianity, Islam, and Judaism.
 (1) They control nearly half of the population of the world.
 (2).
 Because of their social mass, they control much of the cultural narrative through their folklore.
 Even if you do not believe in the mythology of these religions, you still feel the effects of its reach in your life.

 When these religions control a culture, they can infect the government.
 In this way, they can install their beliefs as law.
-Then, they can justify their religious discrimination, bias and prejudice.
+Then, they can justify their religious discrimination, bias, and prejudice.

-Religions being the use of brainwashing techniques of indoctrination begin at an early age and it continues throughout the life of the individual.
+Religions being the use of brainwashing techniques of indoctrination, begin at an early age and continues throughout the life of the individual.
 They teach people to defend their beliefs with violence.
 It’s the reason unplugging from the national folklore can be so challenging.
 If you are reading this, maybe you are ready to unplug.

 Learning How to Unplug From The Matrix

-When religion becomes your identity, you become susceptible to their groupthink manipulation tactics.
+When religion becomes your identity, you become susceptible to groupthink manipulation tactics.
 This is the programming that makes people fight to maintain the bias and prejudice of the religion.
 As long as you do so, you will never be ready to unplug.

-That’s why it’s so important to question everything that comes from the cultural narrative.
+That’s why it’s important to question everything from the cultural narrative.
 The programming of this construct uses some practical communication tools.
 These tools include analogies, metaphors, word pictures, and stories.
 Everyone uses these tools to help explain things when we don’t directly reference the subject.
 That’s why it’s helpful to learn how to spot their correct usage versus their misuse.